Click a topic, or press the enter key on a topic, to reveal its answer.

 No. Except for rent regulated apartments, a tenant may only renew the lease with the consent of the landlord.
 See the section on Renewal Leases in the NY State Attorney General's Tenant's Rights Guide.

-If you face eviction, please see this FAQ.
+If you face eviction, please see this Frequently Asked Questions page.

 Although there are some exceptions, tenants in rent stabilized apartments have a basic right under state law to select a lease renewal for a one- or two-year term.
 The landlord must give written notice to the tenant of the right to renewal no more than 150 days and not less than 90 days prior to the end of the lease.
 For more information on your right to renewal, see HCR Fact Sheet #4 on Lease Renewal in Rent Stabilized Apartments .
 If you face harassment, see HCR Fact Sheet #17 on Harassment .
 For more info, contact Homes and Community Renewal, HCR